 Aesthetician vs. esthetician

 There's no clear consensus on what it means to be an aesthetician vs esthetician.
 In some cases, it's simply just dropping a letter.
-After all, aestheticians can work in a number of settings from relaxing spa-type environments to medical facilities, and in most cases, the training is similar regardless of where you work.
+After all, aestheticians can work in several settings from relaxing spa-type environments to medical facilities, and in most cases, the training is similar regardless of where you work.

 Education-wise, the differences are negligible.
 Someone who wants to become a medical aesthetician can take additional coursework as mentioned, but it's not typically required.
-Someone who has completed the requirements and achieved an aesthetician license in their state can get an entry-level job as a medical aesthetician and can be trained in a number of emerging specialties.
+Someone who has completed the requirements and achieved an aesthetician license in their state can get an entry-level job as a medical aesthetician and can be trained in several emerging specialties.

 Related: Beauty Therapist Resume Samples

 An aesthetician routinely performs several important duties in the skincare profession.
 These include:

 - Facials and spa services: In most cases, aestheticians perform spa services like facial massage, body massage, waxing, sugaring, manicures, pedicures, light therapy, face and body wraps, microdermabrasion, pore cleaning, body scrubs, makeup application and product recommendations.

 - Medical and clinical services: In some cases, they perform medical services like acne treatment, offer pre- and post-operation skincare treatment and help manage the impact of skin diseases, injuries and outbreaks, like rashes.

 - Non-surgical services: Aestheticians also perform non-surgical cosmetic treatments like cool sculpting, laser resurfacing and rejuvenation, laser hair removal, thermage, chemical peels and more.
 These professionals sometimes offer services like this in a plastic surgery setting.